© Crown copyright 2021

 Workers who have symptoms of coronavirus, however mild, should self-isolate for at least 10 days from when their symptoms started.
 If workers are not experiencing symptoms but have tested positive for coronavirus they should self-isolate for at least 10 days starting from the day the test was taken.

-If workers have tested positive whilst not experiencing symptoms but develop symptoms during their isolation period, they should restart the 10 day isolation period from the day they develop symptoms.
+If workers have tested positive while not experiencing symptoms but develop symptoms during their isolation period, they should restart the 10 day isolation period from the day they develop symptoms.

 Workers living in a household or support bubble with someone showing symptoms of coronavirus should follow the guidance on staying at home.